Basal Cell Skin Cancer

 - fair skin type, with red or blonde hair and/or green or blue eyes, or tendency to burn easily and rarely tan (Skin Type l or ll)

 - family or personal history of basal cell or other skin cancers

-Less common risk factors are arsenic exposure, therapeutic radiation, chronic immunosuppression – such as transplant recipients or those with HIV – and some rare genetic conditions.
+Less common risk factors are therapeutic radiation, chronic immunosuppression – such as transplant recipients or those with HIV – and some rare genetic conditions.
 The strongest cause of BCC is excessive or chronic sun exposure.
-UV radiation causes a genetic mutation to several tumor suppressing genes, which are part of the “hedgehog” molecular pathway (important in early fetal development).
+UV radiation causes a genetic mutation to several tumor-suppressing genes, which are part of the “hedgehog” molecular pathway (important in early fetal development).
 The malfunction of those genetic “brakes” allows uncontrolled growth, resulting in basal cell cancer.

 The warning signs of BCC include: